Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Introduction

-Our idea is simple: we learn embeddings for each label class and the inner product between embeddings should reflect the similarity.
+Our idea is simple: we learn embeddings for each label class and the inner products between embeddings should reflect the similarity.
 We further learn feature embeddings whose inner products with label embeddings correspond to feature-label similarity and can be used for prediction.
-We assume these embeddings are generated from a probabilistic multimodal latent space shared by features and labels, where we use KL-divergence to align the feature latent distribution and label latent distribution.
-On the other hand, one may concern that embeddings might not be able to capture label-label, label-feature correlations, as what extra GNN and covariance matrix from prior works did \cite{lanchantin2019neural,bai2020disentangled}.
-To this end, we use pure losses rather than extra structures to capture these correlations.
+We assume these embeddings are generated from a probabilistic multimodal latent space shared by features and labels, where we use KL-divergence to align the feature and label latent distributions.
+On the other hand, one might be concerned that embeddings alone won't capture both label-label and label-feature correlations, which were usually modeled by extra GNN and covariance matrices in prior works \cite{lanchantin2019neural,bai2020disentangled}.
+To this end, we stress on the loss function terms rather than extra structure to capture these correlations.
 Intuitively, if two labels co-appear often, their embeddings should be close.
-If two labels seldom co-appear, their embeddings should be distant.
+Otherwise, if two labels seldom co-appear, their embeddings should be distant.
 A triplet-like loss could be naturally applied in this scenario.
-Nevertheless, more powerful contrastive loss has shown to be more effective than the triplet loss by introducing more samples rather than just one triplet.
-We show that contrastive loss can pull together correlated labels, and push away unrelated labels (see Fig.~\ref{fig:bird}), which performs even better than GNN-based or covariance-based methods.
+Nonetheless, its extension, contrastive loss, has shown to be even more effective than the triplet loss by introducing more samples rather than just one triplet.
+We show that contrastive loss can pull together correlated label embeddings, push away unrelated label embeddings (see Fig.~\ref{fig:bird}), and even perform better than GNN-based or covariance-based methods.